Bringing you the latest news & resources in eye health

 Refractive refers to the measurement of the focusing characteristics of the eye.
 A refractive error is created when the light focusing through the cornea and lens does not focus clearly on the retina.
 This can be due to an incorrect eye length, or incorrect power or curvature of the cornea or lens.

-The term SMILE means small incision lenticule extraction.
+The term SMILE refers to small incision lenticule extraction.
 This form of laser vision correction does not require the surgeon to create a corneal flap.
 Instead, the procedure entails making a tiny keyhole incision to remove the lenticule created by the femtosecond laser.

 The SMILE technique may offer a solution for patients suffering from chronic dry eyes or for individuals diagnosed with having a thin cornea.